komaltayade/Data-Visuvalization-and-Storytelling/README.md

 # Data-Visuvalization-and-Storytelling
 Create visualizations of Ecommerce sales data that convey a compelling story.

-Here's a visual storytelling summary based on the E-Commerce Power BI dashboard created by Komal Tayade:
+Here's a visual storytelling summary based on the E-Commerce Sales Power BI dashboard :

 - E-Commerce Performance Overview